4.9-Stars

 Signs of Fraying

-Spotting the early warning signs of frayed or damaged wiring can help prevent electrical fires, shock hazards, and outages.
-Watch for these common indicators that insulation is wearing thin and wires need repair:
+Identifying early signs of frayed or damaged wiring can help prevent electrical fires, shocks, and outages.
+Keep an eye out for these common indicators that your insulation is thinning and might need repair:

 Frayed Wires